skulkarni48/karate-demo-final/README.md

 Reference : <a href="https://github.com/intuit/karate">Karate-framework</a>

-### I have tried covering following areas using Karate Framework while solving assignment
+### Using Scripts/Code/Configurations in this repository, tried to cover following areas using Karate Framework while solving assignment

     1. Verify HTTP response codes
     2. Post/Get/Delete most commonly used methods examples